Quick Start Guide

 Clicking the Create Monitor

 button at the top right takes you to a workflow for setting up each monitor type.
-To learn more about setting up these monitors, see the Setting up monitors section in our docs.
+To learn more about setting up these monitors, see the Monitors overview section in our docs.

 4. Dashboards